void00/fourInARow/README.md

-# fourInARow
+Four in a row.

-Four in a row
+Simple two player game, with a simple AI as one player.